Experienced preppers realize that when SHTF, one of the first locations looted and wiped out will be pharmacies and drugstores.

 - Lotrimin (Clotrimazole) can be effective for treating a multitude of yeast and fungal infections including ringworm, jock itch, yeast infections, athlete’s foot, diaper rash, and skin fold irritation.

-Cold & Cough Symptom Relief
+Cold and Cough Symptom Relief

 - Airborne Immune System Supplement Tablets (Zinc)